 Prehistoric Planet 2: Madagascar

-We now move to larger islands and to Madagascar which has been an Island for 80 million years and has formed its own ecosystem in that time.
-We are introduced to the Simosuchus which, like the pterosaurs, mosasaurs was not a dinosaur and was in fact a crocodylomorph – an relative of crocodiles.
+We now move with prehistoric planet 2 to larger islands and to Madagascar which has been an Island for 80 million years and has formed its own ecosystem in that time.
+We are introduced to the Simosuchus which, like the pterosaurs, mosasaurs was not a dinosaur and was in fact a crocodylomorph – a relative of crocodiles.

 Like modern day crocodiles they had armored skin and were about 2.5 feet long.
 Unlike crocodiles they were not carnivores and actually ate plants.
 Although they were protected by there armor from most predators some of the larger ones on Madagascar still posed a threat.